 4) Very Loyal and Committed – Will Protect Their Owner, Family and Their House

-They do not form friendships easily with those outside their immediate circle, which is good if you are looking for a dog that stands his or her ground while at home.
+They might not form friendships easily with those outside their immediate circle, which is good if you are looking for a dog that stands his or her ground while at home.

 5) Highly Intelligent And Trainable

-There is a reason German Shepherds are such a versatile working dog…their intelligence and obedience in being trained is off the charts!
+There is a reason German Shepherds are such a versatile working dog.

 Petrix dog trainer surveys have found them to be the third most intelligent breed behind Border Collies and Poodles.